worepix/doc-chester/source/basics/playground.rst

 .. image:: ../_static/basics/playground/playground_messages.png
    :align: center
-   :scale: 51%
+   :scale: 90%
    :alt: Playground Messages

 Firmware
 ********

-This tab allows you to flash pre-compiled firmwares for all HARDWARIO projects from out GitHub.
+This tab allows you to flash pre-compiled firmware for all HARDWARIO projects from out GitHub.
-List of firmwares is downloaded automatically.
+List of firmware is downloaded automatically.
 Choose the firmware or start typing to find project you like to try.
 You can also flash binary or HEX file from your computer.

 Always make sure you are flashing the right Device, usually ``bc-core-module``.